beacon-biosignals/StableHashTraits.jl/README.md

 ### `missing` and `nothing`

 There is no value hashed for `missing` or `nothing`; the type is hashed as the string `"Base.Missing"` and `"Base.Nothing"` respectively.
+Note in particular the string `"Base.Missing"` does not have the same hash as `missing`, since the former would have it's struct type hashed.

 ### `StructType.{Null/Singleton}Type`

-These types error by default.
-You can opt in to behavior similar to `missing` and `nothing` by defining an appropriate [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.type_identifier) or by using [HashNullTypes](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.HashNullTypes) and/or [HashSingletonTypes](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.HashSingletonTypes).

-If `transform_type` for a singleton is defined, it will no longer error as the value is already defined to be empty.
+Null and Singleton types are hashed solely according to their type (no value is hashed)

+Their types is hashed by [`StableHashTraits.nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.nameof_string)
+This means the module of the type does not matter: the module of a type is often considered an implementation detail, so it is left out to avoid unexpected hash changes from non-breaking releases that change the module of a type.

 ### `Function`

-Attempting to hash a function errors by default.
-You can opt in to hashing a function by defining [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.type_identifier), or by using [HashFunctions](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.HashFunctions).
-If `transform_type` is defined, functions will hash as if they were `UnorderedStructs`: functions can have fields if they are curried (e.g. `==(2)`), and so, for this reason, the fields are included in the hash by default.
+Function values are hashed according to their their fields (`getfield(f) for f in fieldnames(f)`) as per `StructType.UnorderedStruct`; functions can have fields when when they are curried (e.g. `==(2)`), and so, for this reason, the fields are included in the hash by default.

-If a function value `fn` can be hashed in this way, so can types of the form `typeof(fn)`.
+The type of the function is hashed according to its [`StableHashTraits.nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.nameof_string), therefore excluding its module.
+The exact module of a function is often considered an implementation detail, so it is left out to avoid unexpected hash changes from non-breaking releases that change the module of a function.
+If you wish to disambiguate functions that have the same name and that come from different modules you can overload [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type) for those functions.
+You may consider using [`parentmodule_nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.parentmodule_nameof_string) to avoid some foot guns if you use the module name of a function (e.g. the function causes `Core` to be renamed to `Base` to elide Base julia changes to the location of a function).

 ### `Type`

-When a type is provided as a value (e.g. `stable_hash(Int; version=4)`) hashing it will error by default.
+When hashing a type as a value (e.g. `stable_hash(Int; version=4)`) the value of [`StableHashTraits.nameof_string](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.nameof_string) is hashed.
+The exact module of a type is often considered an implementation detail, so it is left out to avoid unexpected hash changes from non-breaking releases that change the module of a type.

-You can opt in to hashing a given type as a value by defining [`transform_type_value`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type_value) for your type, or by using [HashTypeValues](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.HashTypeValues)

 ## Examples

 All of the following hash examples follow directly from the definitions above, but may not be so obvious to the reader.

 Most of the behaviors described below can be customized/changed by using your own hash [`@context`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.@context), which can be passed as the second argument to [`stable_hash`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.stable_hash).
+StableHashTraits tries to defer to StructTypes for most defaults instead of making more opinionated choices.

-The order of NamedTuple pairs does not matter
+The order of NamedTuple pairs does not matter, because `NamedTuple` has a struct type of `UnorderedStruct`.

 ```julia
 stable_hash((;a=1,b=2); version=4) == stable_hash((;b=2,a=1); version=4)
 ```

-Two structs with the same fields and name hash equivalently
+Two structs with the same fields and name hash equivalently, because the default struct type is `UnorderedStruct`.

 ```julia
 module A